Control Node Placement and Structural Controllability of Water Quality Dynamics in Drinking Networks: Introduction and Paper Contributions

 Genetic algorithm (GA) have also been utilized to solve the CBSP problem by: \textit{(i)} minimizing the difference between chlorine concentration and the residual chlorine upper bound \cite{ostfeldConjunctiveOptimalScheduling2006a}, \textit{(ii)} taking into consideration the dispersion process in network's dead-ends \cite{abokifaOptimalPlacementOperation2018a}, \textit{(iii)} coupling the GA with a multi-species WQ model to optimize booster locations and dosage to minimize exposure to Escherichia coli (E. coli) \cite{islamMinimizingImpactsContaminant2017}, \textit{(iv)} linking the GA with EPANET-MSX to minimize the overall costs of booster stations placement, construction, and operation while delivering the water with acceptable residual chlorine and TTHM concentrations (i.e., disinfectant by-products) \cite{drewaOptimizedAllocationChlorination2007}, or \textit{(v)} integrating GA with particle swarm optimization techniques to optimize booster stations locations and scheduling to ensure regulatory compliance and minimize environmental impacts \cite{pinedasandovalOptimalPlacementOperation2021b}.
 Additionally, Behzadian \textit{et al.} \cite{behzadianNovelApproachWater2012a} have presented a two-phase multi-objective optimization approach for booster disinfection.
 The first phase determines booster locations by maximizing volumetric discharge with appropriate disinfectant levels and minimizing the total disinfectant mass.
 The second phase refines these locations to minimize discharge avoiding THM limits and maximize discharge with standard disinfectant levels.

-The primary limitation in the aforementioned studies is that the placement of booster stations is typically guided by objectives such as minimizing disinfectant use, maintaining residual concentrations, or reducing exposure to contaminants.
-While these approaches may assess the effectiveness of chlorine distribution, coverage---defined here as the ability of injections to influence the network in a controllable and energy-efficient manner---is usually evaluated as an outcome rather than explicitly incorporated into the optimization framework with formal guarantees.
+The main limitation in the studies reviewed in the preceding paragraphs is that the placement of booster stations is typically guided by objectives such as minimizing disinfectant use, maintaining residual concentrations, or reducing exposure to contaminants.
+While these approaches may assess the effectiveness of chlorine distribution, coverage---defined here as the extent to which chlorine injections can influence the network in a controllable and energy-efficient way---is often treated as a byproduct of the optimization results.
+However, it is rarely embedded directly into the optimization formulation with structural guarantees on system controllability or control energy.
 Additionally, the final placement locations are typically determined by considering either a single dominant hydraulic scenario or multiple scenarios.
 In the latter case, the final placement is often based on selecting the most picked locations across these different hydraulic scenarios.
 Our paper addresses the first limitation by formulating a placement problem that ensures submodularity, a control-theoretic concept discussed in subsequent sections, and effective distribution of the control energy.
 In other words, this CBSP problem is designed to choose locations that would result in maximizing the controllability with the application of minimal control input energy (i.e., chlorine injections).
 The second issue is resolved by evaluating numerous possible hydraulic scenarios and determining the placement through the application of a novel weighting technique across these scenarios.
 We employ a structural controllability-based weighting technique to ensure and assess not only the control energy required and the most apparent locations but also the maximum coverage of the injections.
-Following, we summarize the literature on these topics and explain how they are applicable to the control and operation of drinking water networks.
+The following section summarizes the relevant literature on these topics and highlights their connection to the control and operation of drinking water networks.